bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Tim Ruffing: 01:26:42

-So There are encryption schemes where you just from the encrypted message, you don't see for which public key it's encrypted.
+There are encryption schemes where you just from the encrypted message, you don't see for which public key it's encrypted.

 Adam Ficsor: 01:26:52